alco/gostart/README.md

 <a name="faq12"/>
 ### 12. What if I don't want to use code hosting domains in my import paths? ###

 You can move stuff around inside `$GOPATH/src` after `go get` has downloaded your dependencies.
 This would go against the Go way though.
-Also, currently, the only way to distinguish other people's packages from your own is by looking at the directory structure inside your `$GOPATH/src`: remote packages will reside in one of the directories like _github.com_ or _code.google.com_.
+Also, currently, the only fast way to distinguish other people's packages from your own is by looking at the directory structure inside your `$GOPATH/src`: remote packages will reside in one of the directories like _github.com_ or _code.google.com_.

 Keeping remote packages in another directory, separate from your own packages, would certainly be great.
 And it can be emulated by specifying more than one path in `GOPATH`.
 Running `go get` will always download packages into the first directory listed in `GOPATH`, so you can then create your own packages in the directory which is second on the list of paths in `GOPATH`.